Lou Montulli: Ongoing projects

-While working on the Netscape browser, Montulli built the Fishcam, one of the earliest live image websites (ie. live as in broadcasting), famously built into early versions of the Netscape browser as the Fishcam Easter egg.
+While working on the Netscape browser, Montulli built the Fishcam, one of the earliest live image websites (i.e. live as in broadcasting), famously built into early versions of the Netscape browser as the Fishcam Easter egg.
 The company Netscape hosted this fishcam until long after they were no longer Netscape.
 After a short hiatus, in 2009 it found a new host; it is still one of the longest (nearly) continuously running live websites.